 You do not need to select a background for the activity in the designer, as the background of the activity on the watch will, by default be plain black.
 You can change this to use either the default blue gradient background used in the TouchControl iOS app, or you can use your own background image.
-To alter the activity background, right-click on the activity background in the designer and select "Watch background".
+To alter the activity background, right-click on the activity background in the

+Page 132 of 190 Back to top designer and select "Watch background".
 This will open a text box allowing you to enter the background you would like to use.
 Enter "default" in this field to use the default blue gradient from the iOS app, or enter an image name (including button pack button file name - i.e. myButtonPack/myImageName.png).